-TTEC Holdings, Inc. ("TTEC", "the Company", "we", "our" or "us"; pronounced "T-TEC") is a leading global customer experience as a service ("CXaaS") partner for many of the world's most iconic and disruptive brands.
-TTEC designs, builds, orchestrates, and delivers seamless digitally enabled customer experiences that are designed to increase brand value, customer loyalty, revenue, and profitability through personalized, outcome-based interactions.
-We help clients improve their customer satisfaction while lowering their total cost to serve by combining innovative digital solutions with service capabilities that deliver a frictionless customer experience ("CX") across different channels and phases of the customer lifecycle.
+TTEC Holdings, Inc. ("TTEC", "the Company", "we", "our" or "us"; pronounced "T-TEC") is a leading global customer experience ("CX") as a service ("CXaaS") partner for many of the world's most iconic companies, disruptive hypergrowth brands, and large public sector agencies.
+TTEC designs, builds, orchestrates, and delivers seamless digitally enabled customer experiences that increase brand value, customer loyalty, revenue, and profitability through personalized, outcome-based interactions.
+We help clients improve their customer satisfaction while lowering their total cost to serve by combining innovative digital solutions with service capabilities that deliver a frictionless CX across numerous real-time digital and live interaction channels and different phases of the customer lifecycle.